To verify Archimedes' principle by designing a barge

 Case III: Mercury

 The weight density of mercury is 13.55 gf/cm3.
-If you choose V = 12 cm3, the max. downward force that puts the barge on the verge of sinking is 12cm3(12.55gf/cm3) = 162.6gf rounded to 160gf.
+If you choose V = 12 cm3, the max. downward force that puts the barge on the verge of sinking is 12cm3(13.55gf/cm3) = 162.6gf rounded to 160gf.
+For ¾ submersion, the maximum downward force on the barge is (3/4)(160gf) = 120gf.
+Since the barge itself weighs 5.0gf; therefore, the safe load is only 115gf.
 Again, this is the calculated, or expected, or accepted value.
 Find the downward force for 3/4 submersion as well as the allowable load considering the barge's weight itself.
 Repeat all possible cases as you did for water and alcohol above with finding the corresponding % errors.